jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The story gets better.
 Frederick Douglass wasn't happy just reading, he becomes a world-famous orator and writer.
 His words changed the game of civilization.

-In a world with no radio, video, or telephones, he travels the Northern States and Europe telling everyone the truth about slavery.
+In a world with no radio, video, or telephones, Douglass travels the Northern States and Europe telling everyone the truth about slavery.
 When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the slave States, and thus deprived it of much-needed support.

 The irony of a slave educating people about slavery, and thereby helping to end slavery, is the cherry on top of this great story.